 The right approach to 4G

 Vodafone’s 4G network is launching in London first, before moving onto a slew of other cities by the end of the year.
-Beyond that, we’re looking to get 98 per cent of the UK’s population covered by 2015, but why the staggered approach?
+Beyond that, we’re looking to provide coverage using 2G, 3G or 4G services to 98% of the UK population.
+But why the staggered approach?

 “How you roll out a network depends on what your aim is,” Yago says.
 “If you want to claim that you’ve launched in many, many cities you just put a few sites in the centre and say ‘I’m here’, even if your coverage isn’t that good.
 That’s just a game of claiming.